 The programme is suitable for clinical and bioscience graduates who wish to develop their research skills within this exciting field.
 It is also suitable for clinical students interested in pursuing a research-intensive intercalation option after three years of study.

 We charge an annual tuition fee.
 Fees for 2019/20 are as follows:

 - Bench fee

-Please note that the total cost of this programme (tuition fee plus bench fee) is the same as the cost of an undergraduate degree programme, which is currently set at £9,250 per year for UK/EU students, subject to government approval.
+Please note that the total cost of this programme (tuition fee plus bench fee) is the same as the cost of an undergraduate degree programme, which is currently set at £9,250 per year for UK/EU students.
 Should the undergraduate fee change in future, the MRes fee will also change.